Framework

 There is no single entry point.
 The work is reached through a practitioner, through the tools, or through the training.
 Most people use more than one, in time.

-The work also lives in the books and unfolds in long form in the articles.
+The work also unfolds in long form in the articles.